tprasadtp/go-githubapp/README.md

 - This library is designed to provide automatic authentication for [google/go-github], [github.com/shurcooL/githubv4] or your own HTTP client.
 - [Transport] implements [http.RoundTripper] which can authenticate transparently.
 It _will_ override `Authorization` header.
 None of the other headers are modified.
-Thus, It is user's responsibility to set appropriate headers like user agent etc. as required.
+It is user's responsibility to set appropriate headers (like user agent etc.) as required.

 See [API docs](https://pkg.go.dev/github.com/tprasadtp/go-githubapp) for more info and examples.